ISSA vs ACSM

 ISSA, for example, has pricing between an average of $600 and $1,000, depending on whether you purchase one certification or a bundle that typically has three certifications.
 They also have payment plans, and once you complete a single certification, you typically get a discount on subsequent certifications.

-There are no hidden fees for study materials or exams, as all of these are included.
-You don’t even have an additional fee if you fail the test the first time (but you will the second, third, or god forbid, fourth time).
+There are no hidden fees for study materials or exams, since those are all included.
+You don’t even have an additional fee if you fail the test the first time, though you will if you need a second, third, or, God forbid, fourth attempt.

 ACSM